 They will?
 With whose money?
 Presumably all policyholders will pay, never mind their individual convictions regarding services not readily equated, due to the moral questions at stake, with tuberculosis and irritable bowel syndrome.

 Under the Obama "compromise" women (read: "women voters") demanding the services promised in the original order still get them; the identity of the payer stays under wraps.
+And a species of behavior at the center of a great moral debate wins a hearty, federal back-pat.
+Whatever the government decrees, enforcing payment for it one way or another, must no longer be construed as morally dubious.

 End of debate.
 See Swami Obama: Great Moral Questions Resolved; Doubts Instantly Swept Away.
 What objections would remain to the principle of taxpayer-funded abortions under the great health care apparatus now abuilding?
 None.